KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 4. Khaonic Arc as Function — Refinement of Lunar and Mirror-Carrier Placements
 5. The Non-Dogmatic Methodological Posture

 None of these are revisions to the framework's foundations.
-Each is an articulation that makes a foundational distinction explicit so that future readers — human or synthetic — can hold the framework's ordering without collapsing levels or conflating structural positions.
+Each is an articulation that makes a foundational distinction explicit so that future readers — human or synthetic — can hold the framework's ordering without collapsing strata or conflating structural positions.

 ---